 The reduced system is akin to a low-dimensional dynamics taking place on a smaller structure, whose nature remains to be specified (Fig.~\ref{fig:low_dimension_hypothesis}c).
 We show in the next section that dimension reduction ultimately leads to the emergence of higher-order interactions, as illustrated in Fig.~\ref{fig:low_dimension_hypothesis}d.

-\textbf{Emergence of higher-order interactions} Theoretical and experimental evidence of the existence of higher-order interactions in various complex systems have been reported and their consequences---e.g., on explosive transitions~\cite{Kuehn2021} or mesoscopic localization~\cite{St-Onge2021_PRLmeso}---have been extensively studied~\cite{Battiston2021}.
-However, the origin of these higher-order interactions in complex systems remains under active investigation, notably for oscillatory systems~\cite{Matheny2019, Nijholt2022} (see \prettyref{SIsubsec:emergence}).
+\textbf{Emergence of higher-order interactions} Theoretical and experimental evidence for the existence of higher-order interactions in various complex systems has been reported and its consequences---e.g., on explosive transitions~\cite{Kuehn2021} or mesoscopic localization~\cite{St-Onge2021_PRLmeso}---have been extensively studied~\cite{Battiston2020a}.
+However, their origin remains under active investigation, notably for oscillatory systems~\cite{Matheny2019, Nijholt2022} (\prettyref{SIsubsec:emergence}).

-Using our framework, a simple example readily provide insights over the emergence of higher-order interactions.
-Consider the epidemiological dynamics $\dot{x}_i = -d_ix_i + \gamma\,(1 - x_i)\, y_i$ with $i\in\{1,...,N\}$, where $x_i$ is the probability for the vertex $i$ to be infected, $y = Wx$ while $d_i$ and $\gamma$ are constants denoting the recovery rate of vertex $i$ and the infection rate respectively.
+Using our framework, a simple example readily provides insights over the emergence of higher-order interactions.
+Consider the epidemiological dynamics $\dot{x}_i = -d_ix_i + \gamma\,(1 - x_i)\, y_i$ with $i\in\{1,...,N\}$, where $x_i$ is the probability for the vertex $i$ to be infected, $y = Wx$ while $d_i$ and $\gamma$ denote the recovery rate of vertex $i$ and the infection rate respectively.
 The reduced dynamics is then given by

 for all $\mu\in\{1,...,n\}$, where $\mathcal{D} = -MD M^{+}$ is a reduced $n\times n$ recovery rate matrix with $D = \diag(d_1,...,d_N)$, and $\mathcal{W} = \gamma MWM^+$ is a reduced $n\times n$ weight matrix.